micmejia/bible-dump/NKJV/Jeremiah/Jer 7.md

 Cut off your hair and cast _it_ away, and take up a lamentation on the desolate heights; for the Lord has rejected and forsaken the generation of His wrath.'

 ###### 30
 For the children of Judah have done evil in My sight," says the Lord.
-"They have set their abominations in the house which is called by My name, to [^e]pollute it.
+"They have set their abominations in the house which is called by My name, to pollute it.

 ###### 31
 And they have built the high places of Tophet, which _is_ in the Valley of the Son of Hinnom, to burn their sons and their daughters in the fire, which I did not command, nor did it come into My heart.